Malahdl/to-do-app-JavaScript/README.md

 7. If you didn't finish a task before its due date, it will be moved to the "Unfinished" category.
 8. Your tasks will be saved in your local storage so that they don't disappear with every loading.

-IMORTANT NOTES:
+# Important Notes:
-* You can watch the demonstration video for more clarity.
+* You can watch the demonstration video from the "demonstration" folder for more clarity.
 * You can see some snapshots of the app in the "samples" folder.